-- Using the AD Connections tab of the Settings window, create an AD connection to forest B while providing valid credentials.
+- Click AD Connections in the Settings ribbon to create an AD connection to forest B while providing valid credentials.
 Click OK.

 - Edit the newly created AD connection.
-Select the Trust tab and enable the checkbox next to “Allow users from “<forest B>” to log in to organizations created in “<forest A>”.
-Click OK.
+Select the Trust tab and enable the checkbox next to “Allow users from “

 - Now open ControlUp in a Windows session logged into forest B. Your ControlUp organization should be visible on the organization's drop-down list.